jascoul/viveur/INSTALL.md

 Setuptools
 ----------

-The version of setuptools that comes with Ubuntu is probably not > 0.7 You can try to work around this by using `virtualenv --no-setuptools`, but there can still be issues finding dependencies.
-I suggest updating the systemwide setuptools version using the command:
+The version of setuptools that comes with Ubuntu is probably lower then version 0.7.
+You can try to work around this by using `virtualenv --no-setuptools`, but there can still be issues finding dependencies.
+I suggest updating the
+systemwide setuptools version using the command:

    sudo pip install -U distribute

-If pip is not installed on the system you can do a apt-get install python-pip
+If pip is not installed on the system you can do an `apt-get install python-pip`

 Configuring MySQL
 -----------------